Electrical, Business Tips

 “If you’ve ever had to add them in, it’s very time consuming to go out on the web and get all those pictures and save them and upload them,” Nielsen says.
 “The beauty of this is, it’s already done for you.”

 Most electrical price guides function like a tree, with the trunk or base of the tree serving as the foundation for all of your electrical service options.
-A pricebook with flat-rate pricing brings value to your customers, because they know the cost upfront and pay a fixed flat rate for service, with time and materials already calculated in.
+A pricebook with flat-rate pricing, rather than an hourly rate for labor cost and the cost of materials, brings value to your customers, because they know the cost upfront and pay a fixed flat rate for service, with time and materials already calculated in.

 Nielsen says it’s also important for business owners to understand the terminology in a pricebook.
 “A task is what we do and what we’re charging.
 The materials are the pieces and parts we need to perform that work, and the equipment is the model and serial number items that we need to perform that work,” she says.